petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 1. Click the *Inventory* tab.

 1. Enter a quantity for the available warehouses.

+   {bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+` If you have a unit of measure configured for the SKU, you can enter a quantity for each unit per warehouse.

    ![Enter the quantity of available units for an SKU in each warehouse.](./setting-inventory-by-warehouse/images/01.png)